The following charts provide a graphical representation of visa cancellations for key cohorts under the

 Top 10 Nationalities featured in Character cancellations over the last 12 months

-Revocation trends in Character cancellations over the last 12 months
+Revocation outcomes for Character cancellations over the last 12 months

 A ‘Revoked’ decision results in a visa being reinstated, whereas a ‘Not Revoked’ outcome upholds the cancellation decision.

-Student visa cancellations on non-character related grounds – past seven financial years
+Student visa cancellations across all cancellation powers – past seven financial years

 The student visa cancellation numbers in the graph below broadly follow trends related to the number of international students in Australia during these financial years.
 The increase in offshore cancellations through 2014-15 and 2015-16 coincides with a new business model deployed by the Department to reduce the timeframe for cancellation decisions.
 2016-17 shows numbers beginning to re-stabilise.